top of page

 The noun 'narrative' traces its origins to the Latin word 'narrativus,' which is derived from the verb 'narrare,' meaning 'to tell' or 'to recount.'
 This Latin verb itself can be traced back to the earlier verb 'gnarus,' meaning 'knowing' or 'skilled.'
 Thus, the etymology of 'narrative' reflects the notion of skillfully recounting or telling a story.
 Over time, as storytelling became integral to human culture, 'narrative' evolved to describe the way in which a series of events or facts are skillfully organized and presented to create a coherent and meaningful story, capturing the essence of human experiences and knowledge passed down through generations.

-Quiz: Find the meaning of narrative
+Quiz: Find the meaning of the noun narrative:

 Try Again!